dsdanielpark/ExceptNotifier/README.md

 <br>

-# Key Features
+# 1 Key Features
-o use the desired application, you must define the necessary variables.
+To use the desired application, you must define the necessary variables.
 Ensure that the variable names remain unchanged, and you can use either local or global variables.

-## 1. Except`[Application Name]`
+## 1-1.
+Except`[Application Name]`
 If you use Python's try except statement as it is, but change except as follows, you can receive notifications through your application.
 ```
 ExceptChime, ExceptTelegram, ExceptDiscord, ExceptSMS, ExceptMail, ExceptKakao, ExceptLine, ExceptSlack, ExceptTeams, ExceptDesktope, ExceptBeep
 ```

-Example
+*Example*
 ```python
 from ExceptNotifier import ExceptTelgeram